 Most boat insurers offer comprehensive policies that should protect you against the following risks:

-This covers the loss or damage of your boat as a result of fire, theft, accident or malicious damage.
+This covers the loss or damaging of your boat as a result of fire, theft, accident or malicious damage.

 Most policies cover your boat when it is: